Colorado vs. Middle Tennessee Predictions & Picks - Women's NCAA Tournament First Round

 Colorado vs. Middle Tennessee Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's contest between the Middle Tennessee Lady Raiders (28-4) and the Colorado Buffaloes (23-8) at Cameron Indoor Stadium is expected to be a competitive matchup, as our computer prediction projects a final score of 66-64, with Middle Tennessee taking home the win.
-Game time is at 7:00 PM ET on March 18.
+Saturday's game at Cameron Indoor Stadium has the Colorado Buffaloes (23-8) going head to head against the Middle Tennessee Lady Raiders (28-4) at 7:00 PM ET (on March 18).
+Our computer prediction projects a close 65-64 victory for Colorado, so expect a competitive matchup.

-Last time out, the Buffaloes lost 61-49 to Washington State on Friday.
+The Buffaloes fell in their last matchup 61-49 against Washington State on Friday.

 Colorado vs. Middle Tennessee Game Info